MotionCrafter: Dense Geometry and Motion Reconstruction with a 4D VAE: Method

 Here, we finetune the entire encoder-decoder using our new normalization strategy, which provides a more flexible input distribution.
 We define the training objective as:

 where $\mathcal{L}_{\text{point}}$ is the MSE loss for point map reconstruction, $\mathcal{L}_{\text{depth}}$ is a multi-scale loss computed on the projected depth maps, and $\mathcal{L}_{\text{normal}}$ enforces consistency of surface normals, following ~\cite{xu2025geometrycrafter, wang2024moge}.
 The difference is that we are encoding world-based point clouds.
-Therefore, we normalize ground truth camera poses together with the point clouds, so that we can use scale-aligned camera parameters to project the point cloud into depth.
-Experiments have shown that this supervision is similar to multimodal fusion in Geo4D~\cite{jiang2025geo4d}, both of which improve the reconstruction quality of point clouds.
+Hence, we normalize the ground-truth camera poses together with the point clouds so that we can use scale-aligned camera parameters to project the point clouds into depth maps.
+Experiments show that this supervision, similar to the multimodal fusion in Geo4D~\cite{jiang2025geo4d}, improves the reconstruction quality of point clouds.